joravet/joravet/README.md

-# Hello World, I am Jackson Oravetz 👋
+# Hello All, I am Jackson Oravetz 👋

 ## 🚀About Me:
 - 🎓 Computer Science and Engineering Student (University of Toledo)